 Review the Understanding My Transfer Credit Summary (PDF) tutorial for further information.

 The Undergraduate Degree & Course Catalog contains Curricular Plans for every major at UB.
 These plans list all of the required courses needed to complete the degree.
-View a curricular plan by selecting the major of your choice from the Degrees & Programs tab in the catalog, you will find curricular plans in the left margin after the major contact information.
+View a curricular plan by selecting the major of your choice from the Degrees & Programs tab in the catalog, you will then find the Curricular Plan tab along the top of page.

 All UB students can follow the curricular plan for their major and stay on track for timely graduation.
 Students should consult with their academic advisor for further information.

 Students in the Finish in 4 program are required to meet with their academic advisors each semester to review their progress towards completing their curricular plan requirements.

-The Path Finder is a planning tool to aid in the selection of UB Curriculum Pathway courses (students enrolled Fall 2016 and after).
+The Path Finder is a planning tool to aid in the selection of UB Curriculum Pathway courses (students first enrolled Fall 2016 and after).
 Students access the Path Finder through a link on their Academic Advisement Report.

 Schedule Builder (PDF) is a web-based class planning and registration tool that allows students to plan their class schedule and register for classes.
 Students can import classes directly from My Planner.